microsoft/vscode-jupyter/TELEMETRY.md

     - `Sent when we fail to restart a kernel and have a failureCategory.`:
         - Properties:
             - `failed`: `true`
+            Whether there was a failure.
             - `failureCategory`: `<see below>`
+            A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
             Possible values include:
                 - `cancelled`
                 - `timeout`